abhi32GBram/Chalkboard/Documentation.md

     - This feature simplifies the identification of fellow users in the canvas, making it easier to collaborate and communicate effectively.

 ---

+ > # Drawing on the Canvas

+*  This feature allows users to create rectangular shapes on the canvas, providing a basic drawing tool for users to start visualizing their ideas.
+* For now its a rectangle with default stroke

+### Working of Render on Chalkboard :

+- **LayerPreview Component**: Renders individual layers, including rectangles, on the canvas.
+- **Utility Functions**:
+     - `pointerEventToCanvasPoint`: Converts pointer events to canvas coordinates.
+    - `insertLayer`: Inserts a new layer onto the canvas.
+- **User Interaction**:
+    - **Pointer Down**: Sets canvas mode to `CanvasMode.Inserting`.
+    - **Pointer Move**: Updates user's cursor position.
+    - **Pointer Up**: Inserts a new rectangle layer if in `CanvasMode.Inserting`.
+    - **Layer Rendering**: `LayerPreview` renders the rectangle layer.

+#### Using NanoID Package

+* The `nanoid` npm package is a compact, secure, and URL-friendly unique string ID generator designed for JavaScript applications.
+* It is particularly useful for generating IDs for various purposes such as database keys, session identifiers, and more.

+- **Small Size**: It is only 116 bytes in size when minified and brotlied, making it an efficient choice for projects where minimizing the bundle size is important.
+It has no dependencies, ensuring that it does not introduce additional overhead

+- **Security**: `nanoid` uses a hardware random generator, making it safe for use in clusters and ensuring the uniqueness and security of the generated IDs

+- **Short IDs**: It employs a larger alphabet than UUID (`A-Za-z0-9_-`), which allows for shorter IDs.
+The default ID length is 21 characters, significantly reducing the size from 36 to 21 symbols, making it more compact than UUIDs

+- **Customization**: `nanoid` offers flexibility in generating IDs.
+You can generate IDs with custom lengths, use a non-secure ID with a custom alphabet and length, or even specify a custom alphabet for generating IDs.
+This customization is useful for scenarios where specific requirements for ID uniqueness, length, or character set are needed

+- **Portability**: The package has been ported to over 20 programming languages, making it a versatile choice for projects that require cross-language compatibility

+- **Popularity and Maintenance**: `nanoid` is popular, with a significant number of weekly downloads, indicating its widespread use in the developer community.
+It has a healthy version release cadence and is actively maintained, with the latest version being published recently

+- **Installation**: It can be easily installed via npm using the command `npm install nanoid`.
+For projects that require CommonJS modules, version 3.x of `nanoid` is still supported and can be installed using `npm install nanoid@3`